-The Selling Securityholders will determine the timing, pricing and rate at which they sell such shares into the public market.
-Although the current trading price or our common stock is significantly below \$10.00 per share, which was the sales price for units in the Growth Capital Acquisition Corp. initial public offering, as shown in the table above, certain of the Selling Securityholders have an incentive to sell because they purchased shares and/or warrants at prices below the initial public offering price and/or below the recent trading prices of our securities.
+In addition, we have filed a separate registration statement registering the issuance to and resale by certain third parties unrelated to Lincoln Park of certain shares of common stock and/or warrants issued prior to, or in connection with, the Business Combination.
+The shares being registered for resale by certain third parties unrelated to Lincoln Park into the public markets pursuant to such separate registration statement represent a substantial majority of the number of shares of our common stock outstanding as of March 31, 2022.
+Once such separate registration statement is effective, the shareholders selling pursuant to such separate registration statement will determine the timing, pricing and rate at which they sell such shares into the public market and such sales could have a significant negative impact on the trading price of our common stock.
+Although the current trading price or our common stock is significantly below \$10.00 per share, which was the sales price for units in the Growth Capital Acquisition Corp. initial public offering, certain of the investors who have resale rights under such separate registration statement have an incentive to sell because they purchased shares and/or warrants at prices below the initial public offering price.
 Sales by such investors may prevent the trading price of our securities from exceeding the initial public offering price and may cause the trading prices of our securities to experience a further decline.